pmdevita/CreeperHeal2/README.md

 - `/creeperheal stats` - `creeperheal2.stats` View stats about currently tracked explosions
 - `/creeperheal cancel` - `creeperheal2.cancel` Cancel replacement of currently tracked explosions (you will lose blocks so be careful)

+# Compatibility

+Currently, CreeperHeal2

 # Development Progress

-This plugin is still in beta and while I would consider it safer than the original on modern servers, and it supports every block except those listed below, it still may fail to replace some structures with 100% accuracy.
-Blocks that aren't replaced properly should drop as items though.
+After a few years of testing and several iterations, I can confidently say this plugin has reached maturity for the features it supports.
+There are still some features missing that have been difficult to implement or solve, or I just haven't had time for yet.

-Currently, the following blocks cannot be replaced properly (they will drop as items)
+Currently, the following blocks cannot be replaced properly (they will drop as items).
 - Paintings
 - Item frames
 - Chorus plants